 A niche is a highly specialized market; this means it’s easier to compete in niches.

 For example: hiking ➡ hiking gear ➡ wintertime hiking gear ➡ winter hiking gear made of recycled material.

 So, what is my niche?
 Knowing who your brand is targeting and if they are profitable is called niche research.
 Not every niche on the market is profitable.
-This is why with a few tips, you can find out whether you are on the right market.
+This is why with a few tips, you can find out whether you are in the right market.

-Best niches offer opportunities for both digital and physical products, and lots of them!
+Best niches offer opportunities for both digital and physical products and lots of them!
 You can also follow this link to see the most profitable niches this year.
 Now let’s get right into it a see the best tips to find your niche and make money from it!

 Disclaimer: Not one of these tips is a whole picture by itself, I would advise that you try them all to get a full sense of how profitable your niche actually is.

 How to Find a Niche with 8 Useful Tips

 1. Check Out the Size of Your Niche with Facebook

 Facebook audience insights is a free tool to help you determine the size and potential of your niche.
 You can see demographics, interests, locations, and activity on Facebook.

 Facebook’s audience has over 2.23 billion daily users, which is quite a big marketplace!
 This means this is a great place to test the size of your niche.
 Smaller audiences will mean smaller customers to come to your products.
 There are all sorts of research tools you can use to do your niche research.